gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 - All bonus questions up to and including 12B are worth 20 points
 - All bonus questions from 13 to the end of the quiz are worth 10 points
 - Error points begin at question 13
-- A quiz-out is three correct questions
+- A quiz-out is 3 correct questions

 ### 2-Team 20-Question Quiz

 A 2-team 20-question quiz operates much like a 3-team 20-question quiz except:

-- All questions have a value of 20 points when two teams are eligible
+- All questions have a value of 20 points when 2 teams are eligible
 - If questions 1-15 are erred, the next question will be a bonus question
 - If questions 16-20 are erred, 16A-20A will be a bonus question
 - All bonus questions throughout the whole quiz are 10 points